AICONSlab/roodmri/README.md

 # Getting started

-The [examples](https://github.com/AICONSlab/roodmri/tree/main/examples) folder contains examples of working with the `DatasetGenerator` class and calculating metrics from a dataframe of segmentation results using the `calculate_metrics` function.
+The [examples](https://github.com/AICONSlab/roodmri/tree/main/examples) folder contains example scripts for working with the `DatasetGenerator` class and `calculate_metrics` function.
+We will be adding more examples to this folder, stay tuned!

 The basic workflow is:

-1. Generate a benchmarking dataset from a pre-existing test set using the `DatasetGenerator` class
+1. Generate a benchmarking dataset from a pre-existing test set using the `DatasetGenerator` class.
-2. Evaluate a trained model on the benchmarking dataset, generating a .csv or dataframe containing segmentation metrics for each sample
+2. Evaluate a trained model on the benchmarking dataset, generating a dataframe or .csv file containing segmentation metrics for each sample.
-3. Calculate benchmarking/robustness metrics from the .csv/dataframe generated
+3. Calculate benchmarking/robustness metrics from the dataframe/.csv generated
-in step 2 using `calculate_metrics`
+in step 2 using `calculate_metrics`.

 ## 1. Generate a benchmarking dataset

-Skip this step if you're using a pre-existing benchmarking dataset...
+Skip this step if you're using a pre-existing benchmarking dataset (see links to existing datasets below).

 If you have a dataset directory that looks like this: